ndrean/UpImage/README.md

 Uses [Vix Vips](https://github.com/akash-akya/vix) (NIF based binding for `libvips`) to transform inputs into WEBP format, resize and produce thumbnails on the server.

-All tasks and HTTP calls are conccurent.
+All tasks and HTTP calls are concurent.

 ## Generate the Database migration schema